yieldbot/dhoulmagus/README.md

 ## Other fields

 ### monitored_instance
 The device that the check is running against, this may not be the same device as the sensu-client.
 Many checks are run from the Sensu server but against external machines.
-A device with the Sensu client installed may be collecting metrics from an endpoint residing on another machine or SNMP traps from a router, PDU, or other hardware applicance.
-In the preceeding case the router or PDU would be considered the monitored instance.
+A device with the Sensu client installed may be collecting metrics from an endpoint residing on another machine or SNMP traps from a router, PDU, or other hardware appliance.
+In the preceding case the router or PDU would be considered the monitored instance.

 ### sensu-client
 The device executing the check or metric script.
 This will be the device that hits the internal or external api, accepts an SNMP trap, or executes a *cpu-load* check and hands the collected output to rabbitMQ.

+### notification_comment
+When an alert is silenced in Sensu the user is given the ability to enter a message.
+The message should be a brief explanation of why the alert is being silenced inside of the condition being corrected and should include your name for tracking purposes.
+When the condition is worked a more complete picture will be able to be given concerning previously taken steps or hypothesis concerning the alert triggers.

+- production not affected by condition - mjones
+- non-crucial alarm will look at it in the morning - mjones
+- known issue related to FOO - mjones

+### notification_author
+The person who silenced the alert.
+If the above format if follow then the characters after the dash will be trasmited into this field.

 ## Environment Configuration